hexalang/Hexa/docs/reference.md

 let x = 1
 let x = 2

+// Can make a variable readonly with shadowing var x = 1 // Writeable let x = x // Readonly in the current scope

 // Immutable constant (can be computed at runtime, but not re-assigned) let y = 3
 // y = 4 // Error